happytimeshopping25-creator/Happytime_7/blueprint.md

 - The application is localized for an Arabic-speaking audience, as evidenced by the presence of Arabic text in the `src/app/checkout/page.tsx` and `src/app/orders/page.tsx` files.

 ### 7. UI Components

 - The project utilizes components such as `Button`, `Textarea`, and `Card`, likely from the `components/ui` directory, for building the user interface.
 - The `src/app/product/[handle]/page.tsx` snippet shows usage of a "Features" component, suggesting a structured approach to displaying product features.

+### 8. User Experience

+- The project includes a component (`HrefPreview`) for generating link previews, likely enhancing the user experience when sharing links within the mobile app.
+- The `offline.html` file provides a localized offline message in Arabic, improving the app's resilience and user experience when the device is offline.

+### Additional Details

+- The project utilizes components such as `Button`, `Textarea`, and `Card`, likely from the `components/ui` directory, for building the user interface.
+- The `src/app/product/[handle]/page.tsx` snippet shows usage of a "Features" component, suggesting a structured approach to displaying product features.